oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_address.md

 #### get_subresource

-Retrieve a record that contains information about the user who is assigned as a customer user address record owner in the management console.
+Retrieve a record that contains information about the user who is assigned as a customer address record owner in the management console.

 #### get_relationship

-Retrieve the ID of the user who is assigned as a customer user address record owner in the management console.
+Retrieve the ID of the user who is assigned as a customer address record owner in the management console.

 #### update_relationship

-Replace the user who is assigned as a customer user address record owner in the management console.
+Replace the user who is assigned as a customer address record owner in the management console.

 {@request:json_api}
 Example: